nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

     - [CRAN R packages](e.g. http://cran.r-project.org/web/packages/spBayesSurv/index.html)
     - [RPM packages](e.g. http://rpmfind.net/linux/rpm2html/mirroring.html)

-2. Develop a set of use cases from ESIP community software.
-This might include:

-- Sample of : --
+2. From this crosswalking exercise, we will work in conjunction with other domains to create a minumum, or core, set of variables that can reliably describe the form and function of research software.
+This will include two rounds of use cases from the ESIP community (more details below).

-Developing a descriptive metadata standard is a first step in achieving a robust network of software archives.
-Tools like [Fidgit](https://github.com/openjournals/fidgit) - which are developed to lower the barrier to archiving and obtaining a persistent identifier for code can then be leveraged and used by this network.
+This coordinated work should make it possible for tools like [Fidgit](https://github.com/openjournals/fidgit) -  developed to lower the barrier to archiving and obtaining a persistent identifier for code -  to be leveraged and used by a broader network of software archves.

 **Some questions and some (preliminary answers)**

-*Doesn't the DOAP project propose to do exactly this?*
+*Doesn't the DOAP project already provide an ontology for describing science software?*

 The Description Of A Project (DOAP) ontology is very relevant to this project- but in short, No.